adamggrim/forecastcmd/README.md

 To resolve this, follow these steps:

-1. Find the installed location of the `forecastcmd` package using pip's `show` command.
+1. Find the installed location of the `forecast-command` package using pip's `show` command.

     On macOS:
     ```
-    pip3 show forecastcmd
+    pip3 show forecast-command
     ```

-    The location of `forecastcmd` will be listed in the command's output.
+    The location of `forecast-command` will be listed in the command's output.
 For example:
     ```
     Location: /Library/Frameworks/Python.framework/Versions/3.12/lib/python3.12/site-packages
     ```

-2. Once you have determined the location of `forecastcmd`, find the installed location of the `forecast` command file in your parent Python folder.
+2. Once you have determined the location of `forecast-command`, find the installed location of the `forecast` command file in your parent Python folder.

     On macOS:
     ```